adamnayak/Hyperclusters/README.md

 ### ST_Cluster.py
 This contains all functions for our spatiotemporal clustering analysis and subsequent plotting.

+### Getis_Ord.py
+This file contains our function for Getis-Ord Hotspot analysis.

 ### Aggregate_Risk_Weights.py
 This contains all functions for our aggregate risk weight index calculations.